knpuniversity/symfony/knpu/ep2-doctrine/cache-service.md

 Now, we'll need the cache key.
 We just want to make sure that the same string doesn't get rendered twice through markdown as it gets cached.
-So, we'll just add `$key = md5('$funFact');`
+So, we'll just add `$key = md5('$funFact');` Now use that object by saying `if ($cache->contains($key))` if we've already cached that key, then simply `$funFact = $cache->fetch($key);`.
+Else, we're going to need to run through the markdown.

+To make this a little more interesting, put a `sleep(1);` to pretend like our markdown transformation is taking a really long time, this will make it easier to test this.
+Then we'll make the fun fact and finish with `$cache->save($key)` and then save the new `$funFact` cached version.
+There we go!

+Back to the browser, and watch closely.
+Refresh, and things are moving a bit slow.
+The important thing is that in the web debug toolbar you can see 1048 ms. Refresh again and now it's super fast!
+41 ms because the second time it comes from the cache directory.
+Uhh... so where is this being cached?

+Out of the box this bundle caches into the `var/cache` directory.
+Over in the terminal run `ls var/cache/` and then `ls var/cache/dev`